usmanwardag/dollar_bot/README.md

 3. **SMTP Username**: The smtp_username variable should be set to your own Gmail email address from which you want to send the emails.
 Make sure to replace `your-email@gmail.com` with your actual Gmail email address in the code.
 This ensures that the emails will be sent from your specific Gmail account.

 4. **SMTP Password**: The `smtp_password` variable is set, you need to generate an "App Password".
 An App Password is a 16-character code that allows you to access your Gmail account without revealing your real password.
+To generate an App Password, follow these steps:

+   a.
+Go to your Google Account settings (https://myaccount.google.com/).
+   b.
+In the "Security" section, under "Signing in to Google", select "App Passwords".
+   c.
+Select "Mail" and "Other (Custom name)" from the dropdown menus.
+   d.
+Click "Generate".
+   e.
+Google will provide you with a 16-character App Password.
+Use this as your `smtp_password` in your code.

 By customizing these settings, you can send emails from any email account using SMTP.
 Just ensure you are adhering to the security guidelines provided by your email provider.